The answer for everything seems to be meditationYou are here:

 Meditation is a powerful tool, allowing us to decompress and “reset” ourselves when we feel stress or discomfort.
 It’s a vital component of recovery that allows us to process just about everything we experience.

-Meditating once or twice a day for 10-20 minutes at a time is a good way to start.
+Meditating once or twice a day for 10-20 minutes is a good way to start.
 Find a quiet place where you can retreat and sit uninterrupted for a short while.

 The heart of meditation is mindfulness of our breathing.
 We start by taking long, slow breaths, in through the nose and out through the mouth.
 This is called circular breathing.
 This serves to relax our bodies and our minds.

 Many people use a mantra – a repetitive word or phrase that helps our focus.
-A mantra can be helpful, but is not absolutely necessary for successful meditation.
+A mantra can be helpful but is not necessary for successful meditation.

 We soon realize we’ve discovered a new feeling: Serenity.
-We’re learning to meet life’s ups and downs with equanimity, and enjoy life’s gifts on a daily basis.
+We’re learning to meet life’s ups and downs with equanimity and enjoy life’s gifts daily.
 Life is good.

 Change happens one step at a time.
 Design For Change is a full continuum of care options providing the hope that is promised in recovery.
 As a refuge for addicts seeking change, our residential programs help change lives.